Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Although the specimen below (first two images) has been identified as most probably a male A. alluaudi, it could also be a male A. fulgens.
 The two species are difficult to separate by differentiating males, but generally the forewing discal band is narrower in A. fulgens and also the males are more orange (second two images - possibly A. fulgens).
 The females are easier to characterise.
 This can be seen in the last image where the two sexes are present, the female clearly being an A. alluaadi.

-(possibly) Apallaga alluaudi (male, upper and underside)
+Apallaga alluaudi - possibly (male, upper and underside)

 Apallaga alluaudi (female above, male below)

-(possibly) Apallaga fulgens (male, upper and underside)
+Apallaga fulgens - possibly (male, upper and underside)

 The specimen below has been identified as most probably a male A. darlustris, but it could also be a male A. inexpectata.
 The id probability reflecting that A. darlustris is more commonly recorded than A. inexpectata.
-The two species are difficult to separate by differentiating males (genitalia dissection would allow a comparison).
+The two species are difficult to separate solely by differentiating males (genitalia dissection would allow a comparison).

 Apallaga darlustris (male, upper and underside)